oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ##### 3.2.1.8.5 Document Property - Publisher - Namespace

-The Namespace of publisher (`namespace`) of value type `string` and format `uri` contains a URL which is under control of the issuing party and can be used as a globally unique identifier for that issuing party.
+The Namespace of publisher (`namespace`) of value type `string` with format `uri` contains a URL which is under control of the issuing party and can be used as a globally unique identifier for that issuing party.
 The URL SHALL be normalized.

 An issuing party can choose any URL which fulfills the requirements state above.
 The URL MAY be dereferenceable.
 If an issuing party has chosen a URL, it SHOULD NOT change.
 Tools can make use of the combination of `/document/publisher/namespace` and `/document/tracking/id` as it identifies a CSAF document globally unique.